Tarnak Farm incident: Disposition

 On September 11, 2002, William Umbach and Harry Schmidt were officially charged with four counts of negligent manslaughter, eight counts of aggravated assault, and one count of dereliction of duty.
 Umbach's charges were later dismissed.
 Schmidt's charges were reduced on June 30, 2003, to just the dereliction of duty charge.

 On July 6, 2004, Umbach was reprimanded for leadership failures and allowed to retire.

-U.S. Lieutenant General Bruce Carlson found Schmidt guilty of dereliction of duty in what the U.S. military calls a "non-judicial hearing" before a senior officer.
+U.S. Lieutenant General Bruce Carlson found Schmidt guilty of dereliction of duty in what the U.S. military calls a "non-judicial hearing" before a senior officer (see Article 15).
 He was fined nearly $5,700 in pay and reprimanded.
 The reprimand, written by Carlson, said Schmidt had "flagrantly disregarded a direct order", "exercised a total lack of basic flight discipline", and "blatantly ignored the applicable rules of engagement".

 The letter of reprimand given to Schmidt read in part:

 "You acted shamefully on 17 April 2002 over Tarnak Farms, Afghanistan, exhibiting arrogance and a lack of flight discipline.
 When your flight lead warned you to "make sure it's not friendlies" and the Airborne Warning and Control System aircraft controller directed you to "stand by" and later to "hold fire", you should have marked the location with your targeting pod.
 Thereafter, if you believed, as you stated, you and your leader were threatened, you should have taken a series of evasive actions and remained at a safe distance to await further instructions from AWACS.
 Instead, you closed on the target and blatantly disobeyed the direction to "hold fire."
 Your failure to follow that order is inexcusable.
 I do not believe you acted in defense of Major Umbach or yourself.
 Your actions indicate that you used your self-defense declaration as a pretext to strike a target, which you rashly decided was an enemy firing position, and about which you had exhausted your patience in waiting for clearance from the Combined Air Operations Center to engage.
 You used the inherent right of self-defense as an excuse to wage your own war."

 In April 2006, Schmidt sued the USAF, saying that the military violated the federal Privacy Act by disclosing parts of his military record without his permission and by doing so ruined his reputation.
 On September 22, 2007, U.S. District Judge Jeanne Scott ruled against Schmidt, stating, "The release of Schmidt's reprimand gave the public ... insight into the way in which the United States government was holding its pilot accountable.
 Thus considering all of the circumstances, the disclosures at issue were clearly warranted."

 This was the most serious case of friendly fire to have been experienced by the Canadian Forces in joint operations with allies since the Korean War.